zhaoxu98/zhaoxu/_pages/about.md

 I graduated from the department of [Electronic Engineering][A2] at [Tsinghua University][A1] <img src='./images/Tsinghua_University_Logo.svg' style='width: 3em;'>, a university that ranked #14 globally and #1 in Electrical and Electronic Engineering.

-Despite facing health setbacks over the past two years, I persevered with the support of my professors, including Prof. Yong Li and Prof. Minghua Chen, as well as Dr. Jie Feng, Dr. Yuanwei Fang, and Kai Zhao.
+Despite facing health setbacks over the past two years, I persevered with the support of my professors, including [Prof. Yong Li][A3] and [Prof. Minghua Chen][A4], as well as [Dr. Jie Feng][A5], Dr. Yuanwei Fang, and Kai Zhao.
 I am deeply grateful for their help and look forward to collaborating with them in the future.
 Although I faced challenges, I remained focused and motivated to move forward and make the most of each day.

 **My research interests** include Spatio-Temporal Data Mining, Graph Learning and Deep Learning.
 I am proficient in common machine learning algorithms and deep learning models and passionate about leveraging AI to improve our world.